Pietro Verri: Political economy

 In 1764, he also entered the public administration, where he distinguished for his reforming attitudes: in particular, he proposed the abolition of the exaction of taxes through intermediaries.
 After a documented Bilance on the Commerce of the State of Milan, In 1769 Verri published notable work, Elementi del Commercio ("Elements of Commerce"), inspired by a wide interpretation of liberalism in commerce.
 This was followed by the Meditazioni sull'economia politica ("Reflection's on Political Economy", 1771), the book contains 40 sections and when Verri's Meditiazioni first appeared was well received.
 Its success was considerable, in just one year, five different editions produced.
 According to Schumpeter, Verri was one of the first economists to figure out a balance of payments and Schumpeter adds Verri is the most important pre-Smithian authority on Cheapness and Plenty.

 His work is clearly one of the many examples in the economic literature which during the quarter-century after 1750 marks the emergence of political economy as a separate science.
 Pietro Verri provides the first systematic contribution stemming from the quarters of Lombard enlightenment in the field of political economy.
-From the vantage point afforded by Verri's political economy, we gain a considerably attractive view of the most significant elements and characteristic concepts of Lombard enlightenment during the latter half of the 18th century.
+From the vantage point afforded by Verri's political economy, we gain a wide view of significant elements and characteristic concepts of Lombard enlightenment during the latter half of the 18th century.

 Meditiazioni can be separated three different parts.
 The first, covering the first five sections, presents the general principles of the science by explaining economic development and growth, circulation, production, exchange, money, and prices in general terms.
 These general principles are supplemented and elucidated on money, industry, interest, and circulation and on population.
 Part II then applies these principles to a number of policy questions in political economy: the distribution of landed property, guilds and other forms of restrictive practices through privilege, price controls, controls over sales, sumptuary laws and some observations associated with population and agriculture.
 Part III presents the theory of finance while the last three sections act as a sort of summary of the policy implications of the material presented.
 First 5 editions of Meditiazioni do not contain any mathematical term, however, some footnotes added in the sixth edition in order to interpret Verri's economic thought into mathematical terms.